DC-Shenanigans/SeniorDrinknstein/README.md

 # Se-orDrinknstein

-Barbot  software reposotory for the RentAnAssassin Party
+Barbot software reposotory for the Rent an Assassin Party

 This robot will be 3 rules safe.